glowkeeper/glowkeeper.github.io/public/assets/posts/stories/theEarthAndTheMoon.md

 # The Earth and the Moon

-Told around the campfire at the Brighton Buddhist Centre's Family Retreat.
-The theme of the retreat was Friendship

-**28th July, 2016**

 A long time ago, before you and I were little more than a distant hope in the mind of our father’s greatest of grandfathers, Earth was a vast angry mass of volcanic rock.
 She had a very fiery temper and, at the thought of anyone approaching within a million miles of her highest peak, she would erupt in a fit of molten rock.
 And so, it came about, that the Earth had no friends, whatsoever.
 And because she had no friends, Earth got angrier and angrier, until she was so angry, she was at the point of exploding into oblivion.

 Fortunately (for if Earth had exploded, you and I would not be here now), just when Earth was on the edge of oblivion, Theaia passed by on her way to Venus.
 Theaia was a tiny, teenage asteroid, only a few billion years old.
 But although she was still just a childlike molten mass, she had visited the furthest edges of the Solar System.
 Theaia had become one of the most sociable of objects in the known universe because, due to her abundance of youthful verve, she had managed to befriend all of the distant stars she had met on her travels.
 So Theaia had love deep within her soul.
 And because she radiated love, she was the most beautiful of teenage asteroids.